Keynote Speakers

 Associate Professor Tan Seng Chee

-Associate Dean, Professional & Leadership Development, Office of Graduate Studies and Professional Learning
+Associate Dean, Professional & Leadership Development, Office of Graduate Studies and Professional Learning, National Institute of Education

-Provost's Chair in Education
+Provost’s Chair in Education, Nanyang Technological University

-Associate Professor, National Institute of Education - Learning Sciences & Assessment
+Associate Professor, Learning Sciences & Assessment, National Institute of Education

-Dr Tanearned his Ph.D. in Instructional Systems from Pennsylvania State University in the U.S.A.
+Dr Tan earned his Ph.D. in Instructional Systems from Pennsylvania State University in the U.S.A.
 He holds the prestigious Provost Chair in Education and currently serves as Associate Dean at the National Institute of Education, Nanyang Technological University, where he oversees leadership development and teacher professional learning.
 Over his career, Dr. Tan has developed and taught a diverse array of over 20 courses, spanning from undergraduate to doctoral levels.
 He is also the author of university textbooks, including “Technology for Meaningful Learning” and “Teaching and Learning with Technology.”
 Dr. Tan has conducted workshops and delivered invited talks in numerous economies, including Australia, Canada, China, Dubai, India, Malaysia, Singapore, South Korea, Taiwan, and Vietnam.
 He has been working at the nexus of emerging technologies, pedagogical innovations and classroom impact.
 His research in education aims to push the boundaries of teaching and learning innovation, securing over S$6 million in competitive research grants.
 His investigative work includes innovative pedagogical applications with emerging technologies, such as computer-supported collaborative learning, artificial intelligence in education, immersive learning environments, learning analytics, eye-tracking glasses for teacher noticing, mobile peer tutoring, and knowledge building.
 Dr. Tan has shared his research findings extensively, including more than 78 journal articles, 62 conference proceedings, 40 scholarly book chapters, 5 scholarly books, and 28 keynote presentations to his credit.

 In addition to his academic contributions, Dr. Tan has taken on various professional service roles, including serving as an editorial board member for journals such as Instructional Science and reviewing for Tier 1 journals like Computers & Education.
 He has been active on program and organizing committees for numerous international conferences.
 In Singapore, Dr. Tan has held several leadership positions, including Assistant Director in the Ministry of Education, Co-Director of the Centre for Research & Development in Learning, Associate Dean for Institutional Analytics and Research, and Associate Dean for the Office of Graduate Studies and Professional Learning.